savipokharia125/NotNotRun-Installer/README.md

 2. Center Lane
 3. Right Lane

-According to the instruction flashed on screen, user has to decide in which lane to move.
+According to the instruction, user has to decide in which lane to move.
 Any wrong move will result in restart of the current playing level.